synnaxlabs/synnax/docs/tech/architecture.md

 frames as quickly as possible, cesium builds several indexing structures to reduce the amount of disk seeks required to locate a specific data set.

-As its interface, cesium exposes two essential types: `Writer` and `Iterator`.
+As it's interface, cesium exposes two essential types: `Writer` and `Iterator`.
 A `Writer` is a transactional object that accepts frames and writes them to disk, only committing them when explicitly told to do so.
 If multiple frames are written that have overlapping time ranges, the `Writer` will fail to commit.
 This ensures that data